 Distance: 31.1 miles

 Location: Miterdale access area

 Coordinates: N 54.39877, W 3.31619

 This is a very secluded and peaceful access area within the unspoilt valley of Miterdale.
 There is a good grassy area next to the small River Mite which is ideal for a picnic and play.
-The site is mostly surrounded by attractive woodland but is quite open and you can see the outline of Sca Fell mountain in the distance.
+The site is mostly surrounded by attractive woodland but is quite open and you can see the outline of Sca Fell mountain up the valley in the distance.
 A good footpath leads across the river and up the valley if you fancy a walk.
 Roadside parking is free but there are no facilities.